 Artificial intelligence (AI) products are already transforming medicine, improving diagnoses, personalizing treatments, and optimizing patient care.
 But have you ever wondered how these AI models manage to be so effective in healthcare?
 In fact, medical annotation plays a critical role in their development.
 By accurately tagging clinical data, including medical images and videos, it optimizes the supervised learning of algorithms, allowing AI models to provide accurate and reliable results (or predictions).

 But how do you get medical data, and in what format?
 Among the most used formats for medical imaging, DICOM (Digital Imaging and Communications in Medicine) has established itself as an essential standard.
+Medical annotation tools must also support various data formats, such as NIfTI, CT scans, and magnetic resonance imaging (MRI), to ensure compatibility with diverse medical imaging needs.
 It is a standard that has the merit of offering quality data, which is sometimes voluminous.
 This data must be reviewed by professionals to extract useful information.
 And in addition, to ensure effective annotation that meets the requirements of AI systems, it is important to select the appropriate annotation tools!

 💡 In this article, we suggest that you discover a selection of the best medical annotation platforms for your AI health use cases.
 We also share with you the main criteria that will allow you to choose the most suitable tool for your use case.
 Follow the guide!